Kitware/SMQTK-Core/docs/installation.rst

 Installing Python dependencies
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-This project uses `Poetry`_ for depedency management, environment consistency, package building, version management and publishing to PYPI.
+This project uses `Poetry`_ for depedency management, environment consistency, version management, package building and publishing to PYPI.
-Dependencies are `abstractly defined`_ in the :file:`pyproject.toml` file, as well as `specifically pinned versions`_ in the :file:`poetry.lock` file, both of which can be found in the root of the source tree.
+Dependencies are `abstractly defined`_ in the :file:`pyproject.toml` file.
+Additionally, `specifically pinned versions`_ are specified in the :file:`poetry.lock` file for *development* environment consistency.
+Both of these files can be found in the root of the source tree.

 .. _abstractly defined: Poetry-dependencies_
 .. _specifically pinned versions: Poetry-poetrylock_

-The following installs both installation and development dependencies as specified in the :file:`pyproject.toml` file, with versions specified (including for transitive depedencies) in the :file:`poetry.lock` file:
+The following command installs both installation and development dependencies as specified in the :file:`pyproject.toml` file, with versions specified (including for transitive dependencies) in the :file:`poetry.lock` file:

 .. prompt:: bash